flatcar-archive/flatcar-docs/os/installing-to-disk.md

 -v          Super verbose, for debugging.
 ```

-## Flatcar Linux Configs
+## Container Linux Configs

 By default there isn't a password or any other way to log into a fresh Flatcar Linux system.
-The easiest way to configure accounts, add systemd units, and more is via Flatcar Linux Configs.
+The easiest way to configure accounts, add systemd units, and more is via Container Linux Configs.
 Jump over to the [docs to learn about the supported features][cl-configs].

-After using the [Flatcar Linux Config Transpiler][ct] to produce an Ignition config, the installation script will process your `ignition.json` file specified with the `-i` flag and use it when the installation is booted.
+After using the [Container Linux Config Transpiler][ct] to produce an Ignition config, the installation script will process your `ignition.json` file specified with the `-i` flag and use it when the installation is booted.

-A Flatcar Linux Config that specifies an SSH key for the `core` user but doesn't use any other parameters looks like:
+A Container Linux Config that specifies an SSH key for the `core` user but doesn't use any other parameters looks like:

 ```yaml container-linux-config
 passwd: